Logo primary

 Since Fall of 2008 we have been developing our urban homestead in the cold temperate climate of Calgary, AB, Canada.
 From the tricky chinook winds, to massive hail storms, to -30 or colder, there is a lot to take into consideration here.

-Posted over 12 years ago (2 comments)
+Posted about 13 years ago (2 comments)

 From the Bottom Up - A DIY Guide to Wicking Beds